github/codeql-action/README.md

     # Initializes the CodeQL tools for scanning.
     - name: Initialize CodeQL
-      uses: Anthophila/codeql-action/codeql/init@master
+      uses: github/codeql-action/init@v1
       # Override language selection by uncommenting this and choosing your languages
       # with:
       #   languages: go, javascript, csharp, python, cpp, java

     # Autobuild attempts to build any compiled languages  (C/C++, C#, or Java).
-    # If this step fails, then you should remove it and run the build manually (see bellow)
+    # If this step fails, then you should remove it and run the build manually (see below)
     # custom build steps.
     - name: Autobuild
-      uses: Anthophila/codeql-action/codeql/autobuild@master
+      uses: github/codeql-action/autobuild@v1

     # ℹ️ Command-line programs to run using the OS shell.
     # 📚 https://git.io/JvXDl